 “Of course not.
 But how can you tell that they’re good people, if you don’t know them?”

 Ruby smiles, a bit nastily.
-Grace has seen her chuckle, or even bark laughter, but she never smiles.
+Claudia has seen her chuckle, or even bark laughter, but she never smiles.
 Her sharp white teeth seem too big for her narrow face.
 “I smell ’em, darlin’.
 Trouble flat-out stinks.
 Dese people are ok, cher.
 Dey won’t be causin’ any fuss.
 And if dey do…” She smiles again, scarily.
 Ok.
 Point taken.

 Ruby sobers.
 “Pen’s upstairs wit’ Estelle.”

-Grace leaves Callie with the cups and the awesome responsibility of pouring kool-aid.
+Claudia leaves Callie with the cups and the awesome responsibility of pouring kool-aid.
 “I’ll be right back, sweetie.”
 She drops a kiss on top of Callie’s hair.
 Callie grins and serves the next cup with a comic flourish.
 The tired and dirty boy she hands it to drinks thirstily, then gives her a colorful smile, his upper lip stained blue.
 She laughs and moves along to the next person.
 The kid looks like she’s having fun.

 “What… what’s wrong?
 Is it the storm?”